-(All pictures in this post are from 1982, the originals are 3×3.. they are somewhat blurry and the colors are not vivid.
+(The pictures from 1982, the originals are 3×3.. they are somewhat blurry and the colors are not vivid.
 I took pictures of them with my digital camera today and have not altered them).

 We drove into Edgartown and checked into the Kelley House.
-The Kelley House hasn’t changed much at all but the buildings that we saw from our window definitely have.
+The Kelley House hasn’t changed much at all.

 Unpacked, rested maybe 10 minutes and then back to Oak Bluffs to see the sights and maybe do a little reminiscing… maybe a lot.

 Oak Bluffs – Lower Circuit Ave… and Circuit Ave